 RNA structure webserver is a tool to predict RNA secondary structures with lowest free energy and base pair probabilities.
-The server to predict RNA secondary structure combines four separate prediction and analyzed algorithms which is, finds structures with most predictable accuracy, expects a lowest free energy structures, calculates the function separately and pseudoknot (if any) prediction.
-RNA sequence takes by server and generates an extremely possible, annotated cluster of secondary structures, opening with the minimum free energy structure and including different probabilities of accuracy.
+The server to predict RNA secondary structure combines four separate prediction and analyzed algorithms which are, finding structures with the most predictable accuracy, expecting the lowest free energy structures, calculating the function separately and pseudoknot (if any) prediction.
+RNA sequence is taken by server and generates an extremely possible, annotated cluster of secondary structures, opening with the minimum free energy structure and including different probabilities of accuracy.
 Four mutant sequences (m.12285T>C, m.12308A>G, m.15928G>A and m.15968T>C) were submitted to the server for comparative structure analysis.